Measuring and Mitigating Biases in Motor Insurance Pricing: Acknowledgements

 {\bf Conflicts of interest:~} The authors declare no conflicts of interest.\\

 {\bf Declaration of funding:~} AC acknowledges Canada's National Sciences and Engineering Research Council (NSERC) for funding (RGPIN-2019-07077) and the SCOR Foundation.\\

-{\bf Acknowledgements:~} We are grateful to Laurence Barry for stimulating discussions and André Grondin for sharing this thoughts on earlier versions of this work.\\ FV thanks the France 2030 framework programme Centre Henri Lebesgue ANR-11-LABX-0020-01 for its stimulating mathematical research programs. \\
+{\bf Acknowledgements:~} We are grateful to Laurence Barry for stimulating discussions and André Grondin for sharing this thoughts on earlier versions of this work.\\ FV thanks the France 2030 framework programme Centre Henri Lebesgue ANR-11-LABX-0020-01 for its stimulating mathematical research programs. \\ We are very grateful to the anonymous referees for valuable comments.\\

 \begin{appendix}